 The NINDS Project Scientist, on behalf of the NINDS, will have the same access, privileges and responsibilities regarding the collaborative data as the other members of the primary leadership committee.
-Subcommittees will be established by the Committee, as it deems appropriate; the Project Scientist will serve on subcommittees, as he/she deems appropriate.
+Subcommittees will be established by the Committee, as it deems appropriate; the NINDS Project Scientist will serve on subcommittees, as he/she deems appropriate.

 Data and Safety Monitoring Board (DSMB) - An independent DSMB will be appointed by NINDS when needed according to Institute policy and procedures.
 The DSMB will review progress at least annually and report to NINDS through the Program Official.

 The DSMB will be established by the NINDS for the purpose of monitoring the conduct of the clinical trial.
 The Principal Investigator, in conjunction with staff of the Data Coordinating Center, will provide any data requested by the DSMB for review.
 The DSMB will meet via teleconference and in person as necessary to: review the research protocol and plan for data and safety monitoring; evaluate the progress of the trial, including periodic assessments of data quality and timeliness, participant recruitment, accrual and retention, and participant risk/benefit changes; oversee adherence to the protocol and maintenance of data confidentiality; review safety data, including adverse events and reportable events; make recommendations regarding the continuation or conclusion of the study; and assist in the development of monitoring guidelines.
 Proposed protocol changes and proposed ancillary studies must be approved by the DSMB.